 The main challenge with regard to the provision of the service is the poor road conditions, which make it difficult for most residents to access the service.
+There is a challenge of the abandoned and incomplete projects in some police stations like Tolwe and labourers are still unpaid.
+There was to be the police station project at Laanglaagte, which was launched in 2011 by the then premier.
 The functionality of Community Policing Forums is also a challenge.
 Prevalent crimes include theft and assault.
 The inefficiency of the police officers to deal with cases reported leaves much to be desired.
 The turnaround time in attending to cases reported also leaves much to be desired.
 Some police stations Maleboho always complain about staffing and lack of resources.

-Currently the National Department of Safety and Security has approved the construction of a new police station at Laanglagte and to upgrade the Tolwe police station.
+Currently the National Department of Safety and Security has approved the construction of a new police station at Laanglaagte and to upgrade the Tolwe police station.
 New park homes for victims of crime are planned for at Eldorado (Maleboho Police Station).
 Local police stations are conducting regular crime awareness campaigns.
-There is a need for the establishment of a satellite police station at Langlagate.
+There is a need for the establishment of a satellite police station at Kromhoek.

-Kromhoek and the municipality will approach the Department of Safety, Security and Liaison to effect such.
 The development of the municipal Community Safety Strategy will help identify other areas that need crime prevention interventions.
 Plans of a mobile police station in Kromhoek are under way and it will assist in the crime prevention in the area.